Suicide Prevention Hotline

 In the event that a student dies by suicide, the Superintendent or designee shall communicate with the student's parents/guardians to offer condolences, assistance, and resources.
 In accordance with the laws governing confidentiality of student record information, the Superintendent or designee shall consult with the parents/guardians regarding facts that may be divulged to other students, parents/guardians, and staff.

 The Superintendent or designee shall implement procedures to address students' and staff's grief and to minimize the risk of imitative suicide or suicide contagion.
 The Superintendent or designee shall provide students, parents/guardians, and staff with information, counseling, and/or referrals to community agencies as needed.
 Students significantly affected by suicide death and those at risk of imitative behavior should be identified and closely monitored.
-School staff may receive assistance from school counselors or other mental health professionals in determining how best to discuss the suicide or attempted suicide with students.
+School staff may receive assistance from school counselors or other mental health professionals in determining how to best discuss the suicide or attempted suicide with students.

 Any response to media inquiries shall be handled by the district-designated spokesperson who shall not divulge confidential information.
 The district's response shall not sensationalize suicide and shall focus on the district's postvention plan and available resources.